arush-gupta/arush-gupta.github.io/_pages/about.md

 **What I did during my undergrad:**
 I spent my undergraduate years trying to figure out how things work.
 I took courses across a broad spectrum of fields - in aerospace and mechanical engineering, in electrical engineering, and in physics, to establish a holistic perspective of the workings of the physical world.

-I spent a significant portion of my undergraduate years dealing with computational problems - I have worked on modelling conductance signatures of Majorana Zero Modes in condensed matter systems, on modelling current for single electron transistors, and on modelling heat transfer in nanoscale solid state systems via Monte-Carlo methods.
+I spent a significant portion of my undergraduate years dealing with computational problems - I have worked on modelling conductance signatures of Majorana Zero Modes in condensed matter systems, on modelling current in single electron transistors, and on modelling heat transfer in nanoscale solid state systems via Monte-Carlo methods.

 **The skills that I have:**
 I have worked exclusively with Python and MATLAB